Simpleskyline/telvintran/README.md

-As an aspiring software engineer with a strong focus on backend development.
-My skill set is grounded in designing and implementing APIs, managing data flows, and ensuring seamless integration between application layers.
+As an aspiring software engineer with a strong focus on backend development, my skill set is grounded in designing and implementing APIs, managing data flows, and ensuring seamless integration between application layers.
 I have hands-on experience working with relational databases like MySQL and PostgreSQL, and I am proficient in writing optimized SQL queries, designing normalized schemas, and maintaining data integrity.